WordPress/gutenberg/backport-changelog/readme.md

 ## Exceptions

-Some Gutenberg PRs may be flagged as needing a core backport PR when they don't, for example when the PR contains comment changes, or the changes already exist in Core.
+Some Gutenberg PRs may be flagged as needing a core backport PR when they don't, for example when the PR contains minor comment changes, or the changes already exist in Core.

-For individual PRs, there are two labels that can be used to exclude a PR from the backport changelog CI check:
+For individual PRs, there are two Github labels that can be used to exclude a PR from the backport changelog CI check:

 - `Backport from WordPress Core` - Indicates that the PR is a backport from WordPress Core and doesn't need a Core PR.
 - `No Core Sync Required` - Indicates that any changes do not need to be synced to WordPress Core.

-If there are specific file or directory changes that should **never** be flagged as requiring a Core backport PR, you can add it to the list of exceptions in `.github/workflows/check-backport-changelog.yml`.
+If there are specific file or directory changes that should **never** be flagged as requiring a Core backport PR, you can add it to the list of exceptions in [.github/workflows/check-backport-changelog.yml](https://github.com/WordPress/gutenberg/tree/trunk/.github/workflows/check-backport-changelog.yml).

 ## Where to get help